Editor of the Reformer:

 Many thanks for the generosity of all of the financial and in-kind donors that made it possible to bring those fantastic teachers here, to cover some of the expenses of the festival and to provide some delicious food and drink for the dancers and drummers.
 Thanks go to financial sponsors: The Brattleboro Retreat, Community House Inc., Friends of the Sun, Altiplano, Ray Warren and The Church, The Brattleboro Food Co-op, The Putney Food Co-op; and to The Brattleboro Food Co-op, The Putney Food Co-op, United Naturals Inc., Price Chopper, Subway, Frankie’s Pizza, Staples and Spartan Copies for their in-kind donations.

-Thanks also go to Pape Ba who invited the guest teachers who brought their skill, style and grace and for inspiring us and the passion of their dancing; to the drummers Namory Keita, Babcar Sek, Jason Graves and others for the important job of keeping the beat and energy going; to Gena Corea for being the initial creator and visionary for the Abene Festival; to Ingrid Burrows and Petra Langner for their beautiful graphic work; to Dieneba Macalou for
+Thanks also go to Pape Ba who invited the guest teachers who brought their skill, style and grace and for inspiring us and the passion of their dancing; to the drummers Namory Keita, Babcar Sek, Jason Graves and others for the important job of keeping the beat and energy going; to Gena Corea for being the initial creator and visionary for the Abene Festival; to Ingrid Burrows and Petra Langner for their beautiful graphic work; to Dieneba Macalou for bringing her delicious African food; to Anne Koplinka Loehr and Moutarou Diallo for MCing the performance and to all of the individuals who volunteered their time to making the festival happen; and to all of the dancers and drummers that came out and participated in the classes!

 The joy of African dance continues every Wednesday evening at 7:00 at The Brattleboro Stone Church.